 Should I Fast During Cancer Treatment?

 The media attention around fasting for cancer reached new levels when Netflix released its series “Unwell” in early 2020.
 The fourth episode follows a select few individuals who are fasting to live longer, get sharper, and even treat cancer.
 These people believe fasting is a way to “detox” and “reset” the body.
 They think it will “renew” the immune system and allow them to “take control” of their illness.
 One person even claimed it made his tumors disappear and got rid of cancer for good.
-Honestly, I’ve been getting these questions for years and so, is it really part of a miracle cure and
+Honestly, I’ve been getting these questions for years and so, is it really part of a miracle cure or is it a dangerous practice?
+Let's explore!

 As a cancer nutrition and media expert, I’m not here to deny someone’s truth, but I am here to give people evidence-based information on this topic.
 What I can tell you is that, while these stories make for great television, sweeping claims that fasting cures cancer are not backed by science.
 We simply don’t have enough evidence to say it’s safe or effective and we know nothing about the long-term effects of fasting on cancer or any other condition.
 There’s certainly some interesting research out there around fasting and cancer, it may be appropriate for some people but for many, you need to use a lot of caution (a lot).